natrontech/pocketbase-nextjs-template/README.md

 </p>

 <p align="center">
-  pocketbase-nextjs-template allowes you to create and manage trial deployments of your application.
+  pocketbase-nextjs-template allowes you to create a Next.js app monolith with a PocketBase backend in seconds. :rocket:
 </p>

 <p align="center">